dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 ## &#x1f48e; [The System](#the-system)

+#### &#x2182; [Understanding the Political System](/posts/2016-07-16-facets-of-greatness-understanding-the-political-system.html) An overview of common blockers in the American political system, along with the reasoning and wisdom behind them.

 These people are pros at navigating the system.
 By system, I mean the legal framework that exists in their locality, but it's not just limited to laws and regulations.
 Each organization and group create